 In our postsecondary and transition program, students engage in real-world learning in all aspects of their education.
 The tailored curriculum targets each student’s goals for their own life, so that they are prepared to step into adulthood with the tools needed to achieve their greatest independence.

-The Ivy Street School was one of the first schools to develop a separate transition program focused on independent living, social skills, meaningful relationships, vocational choices, and self-direction.
+The Ivy Street School was one of the first schools to develop a separate transition program focused on independent living, social skills, meaningful relationships, career development, and self-direction.
 As leaders in the field, we provide an intensive, immersive, community-based experience preparing students for life.
 In addition to class time, many students require jobs and internships, and enroll in postsecondary education at local colleges and universities.

 Students enrolled in our postsecondary program engage in learning that is highly individualized to their own goals.
 When students graduate Ivy Street, they go in many different directions.
 Our role is to support them in finding that direction and developing the tools they need to get there.